krobbi/krox/readme.md

 3. [License](#license)

 # About
-Krox is a language that is yet to be created, loosely based on some insight from the Lox language.
+Krox is an unfinished language whose initial implementation is being written in Lox.
+Originally, Krox was planned to be an extension of Lox, but its scope would make it difficult to fit into a Lox interpreter.

 I have attempted to write languages before Krox, most notably [Funcy](https://github.com/krobbi/funcy), which was implemented in Python.